SoySauceLab/CollectionKit/README.md

 <img src="https://cdn.rawgit.com/SoySauceLab/CollectionKit/4045170/Resources/example1.svg" />

 Note that we used `ArrayDataSource` & `ClosureViewSource` here.
 These two classes are built-in to CollectionKit, and should be able to serve most jobs.
-But there could be other `dataSource` and `viewSource` as well.
-You might implement a `dataSource` that pulls data from the network and cache it locally, imagine a `NetworkDataSource` that retrives json data and parse it into swift objects in your project.
+You can implement other `dataSource` and `viewSource` as well.
+Imagine implementing a `NetworkDataSource` in your project, that retrives json data and parse into swift objects.

 ### Reload